 Remember that at the core of your drinking is your brain’s craving for a big dopamine rush.
 Because life is inherently stressful, this presents a new challenge.

 How do you give the brain and body what it needs without slipping back into old, destructive ways?

-She talks about how when we’re in active addiction, we don’t ever fully attend to our responsibilities.
+She talks about how when we’re in active addiction, we never fully attend to our responsibilities.

-Our life primarily is serving our addiction and we’re just going through the motions beyond that.
+Our life primarily serves our desire to drink, and we’re just going through the motions beyond that.
 So when we get sober, we have all these responsibilities that we have to really face now, and that adds stress.

 “But we’re too often told to be fearful of (stress), as a state we should avoid, so as to not impact our recovery.
 I feel that is setting an unrealistic expectation of life.
 In fact, I’d go as far as to say that to avoid stress is just as impactful as avoiding your feelings.
 So when you do experience stress, you have no reference point of how you handled it last time—you’re kind of out on a limb.
 Not to mention that you’re comparing yourself against that unrealistic expectation that you shouldn’t be experiencing it and jump to the logical conclusion that you’re somehow going wrong in your recovery.
 It actually means that your recovery is stronger for juggling several commitments at the same time.”